Vestibular Migraine Case Series Published & Peer Reviewed

 Only treatment aimed at lowering the over-activity of the brainstem can claim to be treating the underlying problem.
 Groundbreaking research from Dean Watson's PhD shows that is exactly what our treatment does.
 The neck not only connects directly to the headache centre, but also the vestibular centre (dizziness, vertigo), solitary nucleus (nausea, blood pressure, metallic taste, acrid smells) and locus coeruleus (alertness, memory, sleep, brain fog).
 During your assessment we will determine if your neck is causing irritation.
 Whilst many of you will have neck symptoms and know that it is part of the problem, 30% of the people we treat experience no neck symptoms at all.

-Take control of your headaches and migraines book your free telehealth consultation now.
+Take control of your headaches and migraines book your free pre-assessment call now.

 What we treat